HasanEmektar/iyzico-laravel/README.md

     }
 }
 ```
-#GIVE PERMISSOIN TO YOUR LARAVEL PROJECT TO ACCEPT FROM /callback URL
+#GIVE PERMISSION YOUR LARAVEL PROJECT TO ACCEPT FROM /callback URL

 Go to VerifyCsrfToken.php file (app->Http->Middleware) and modify it;
 ```